ashishthaps1/HDInsight-Spark-HBase-Connector/README.md

     - [What does the script do?](#what-does-the-script-do)

 <!-- /code_chunk_output -->
-1. Two separate secure HDInsight clusters deployed in the same virtual network.
+1. Two separate secure HDInsight clusters deployed in the same [virtual network](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-plan-virtual-network-deployment) .
 One HBase, and one Spark with at least Spark 2.1 (HDInsight 3.6) installed.
-2. Optional but recommended step: Spark cluster storage added as HBase cluster secondary storage, see Add additional storage accounts to HDInsight.
+2. Optional but recommended step: Spark cluster storage added as HBase cluster secondary storage, see Add additional [storage accounts](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-add-storage) to HDInsight.
 Before proceeding, make sure your cluster is running without errors on Ambari after secondary storage is added.
 ###What does the script do?
 If Spark storage is added to HBase as secondary storage:
 1. Copy hbase-site.xml file onto the spark storage account (through hdfs)